If you wonder how to eat canned mackerel and rice, this Japanese canned mackerel recipe is for you! It's simple and easy to make but so delicious!

-Canned mackerel is a popular canned fish in Japan.
-It's a great source of fat and easy to cook with various vegetables, so we always keep them in our pantry.
+Canned mackerel is a popular choice among canned fish in Japan.
+It's a fatty fish and is rich in omega-3 fatty acids.
+It's easy for busy families to cook nutritious meals with various vegetables, so we always keep cans of fish in our pantry.

 If you love Japanese rice and mackerel, this authentic flavored rice is perfect for you!